magento/architecture/design-documents/mcrypt-to-sodium-migration.md

    1. Possibly, 2.3.x patch version.
 The implementation should be fully backward compatible
 2. Use Sodium library for encryption, as this is the latest encryption library supported natively by the latest PHP version (PHP 7.2)
 3. Ensure encryption is possible on PHP 7.1, which is also supported by Magneto 2.3
-4. Data is migrated to the new algorithm if necessary
+4. Data is migrated to be compatible with the new algorithm if necessary
    1. On-the-fly migration (data is re-encrypted when being read/written during application run) is acceptable
    2. Upgrade time should not increase significantly on large stores